borisberanger/academic-kickstart/content/authors/admin/_index.md

 +++

 Hi!
-I'm a  Lecturer at the [School of Mathematics and Statistics, UNSW Sydney](https://www.maths.unsw.edu.au) under the supervision of [Prof. Scott Sisson](https://web.maths.unsw.edu.au/~scott/Welcome.html) and an Associate Investigator in the [ARC Centre of Excellence of Mathematical and Statistical Frontiers (ACEMS)](https://acems.org.au).
+I'm a  Lecturer at the [School of Mathematics and Statistics, UNSW Sydney](https://www.maths.unsw.edu.au) and an Associate Investigator in the [ARC Centre of Excellence of Mathematical and Statistical Frontiers (ACEMS)](https://acems.org.au).